 Funeral duopoly finally keels over

-After decades of pressure from disrution and changing consumer preferences, the two largest funeral corporations are admitting defeat as their combined market share drops to an all-time low.
+After decades of pressure from disruption and changing consumer preferences, the two largest funeral corporations are admitting defeat as their combined market share drops to an all-time low.
 Until the 20s, the death industry had been seen as highly predictable, with low risks and high margins.
-But advances in technology, diversification due to improved regulation, and changes in how people want to be celebrated and disposed of, have brought the two giants to their knees.
+But advances in technology, diversification due to improved regulation and changes in how people want to be celebrated and disposed of, have brought the two giants to their knees.

 Tears of joy and remembrance at inaugural Melbourne Day of the Dead